What is Git?

 develop branch, or similar.
 This is the branch they will work against, test against, and ensure quality of the product before pushing those changes to

-master branch.
+main branch.
 Furthermore, some teams will have additional environment branches like

 We can also create feature specific branches.
 These branches are branched from